Puerto Rico Fast Facts

 September 22, 2017 - The National Weather Service recommends the evacuation of about 70,000 people living near the Guajataca River in northwest Puerto Rico because a dam is in danger of failing.

-October 3, 2017 - President Donald Trump visits Puerto Rico.
+October 3, 2017 - President Donald Trump visits.
 The trip comes after mounting frustration there with the federal response to the storm.
 Many residents remain without power and continue to struggle to get access to food and fuel nearly two weeks after the storm hit.

-December 18, 2017 - Governor Rossell- orders a review of deaths related to Hurricane Maria as the number could be much higher than than the officially reported number.
+December 18, 2017 - Rosselló orders a review of deaths related to Hurricane Maria as the number could be much higher than than the officially reported number.
 The announcement from the island's governor follows investigations from CNN and other news outlets that called into question the official death toll of 64.

+January 22, 2018 - Rosselló announces that the commonwealth will begin privatizing the Puerto Rico Electric Power Authority.

+January 30, 2018 - More than four months after Maria battered Puerto Rico, the Federal Emergency Management Agency tells CNN it is halting new shipments of food and water to the island.
+Distribution of its stockpiled 46 million liters of water and four million meals and snacks will continue.
+The agency believes that amount is sufficient until normalcy returns.

 READ MORE: 8 numbers that show how Maria has laid waste to Puerto Rico.